Licensing criteria for home-based ECE services

 Health and Safety practices criterion 7

-Educators are familiar with relevant emergency drills and carry these out with all children present in the home on an at least three-monthly basis.
+Educators are familiar with relevant emergency drills and carry out each type of drill with all children present in the home (as appropriate) on an, at least, three-monthly basis.

-A record of the emergency drills carried out and evidence of how evaluation of the drills has informed the annual review fo the service's emergency plan.
+A record of the emergency drills carried out and evidence of how evaluation of the drills has informed the annual review of the service's emergency plan.

 ⚐ For services providing out-of-school care the record must include evidence of drills performed with enrolled children and out-of-school care children at the same time.